Year of Call: 2011

 City Law School, GDL and BPTC (Outstanding)

-• Zerolight v Wolff EWHC 487 (QB): while seconded to BDBF, successfully applied for interim injunctive relief to enforce restrictive covenants against a former employee.
+• Zerolight v Wolff EWHC 487 (QB): while seconded to BDBF, successful application for interim injunctive relief to enforce restrictive covenants against a former employee

 • Perry's Motor Sales Ltd v Evans UKEAT/0275/14/BA: successfully resisted an employer's appeal against a finding of constructive unfair dismissal and failure to make reasonable adjustments.

-• Acted for a financial sector client in a month-long race discrimination and unfair dismissal trial led by, David Craig (now QC).
+• Acted for a financial sector client in a month-long race discrimination and unfair dismissal trial, led externally by David Craig (now QC) (2014)